A man with a beard popping his head out from in front of a computer.

 The VAT registration should be completed at the Revenue Department in your vicinity within 30 days from the day your revenue reaches that threshold.

-Please note that after you get a VAT registration, you need to file VAT within the 15th of every month.
+Please note that after you get a VAT registration, you need to file VAT by the 15th of each month.

 Related article: How to Get a VAT Registration Certificate in Thailand as a Business Owner